kevincastejon/com.caskev.grid-toolkit/README.md

 A DirectionField holds the direction data between a target tile and all the tiles that are accessible to this target into the specified maximum distance range.
 This allows you to run them more often because of the early exit due to the maximum distance parameter (note that more higher is the distance, more costly is the generation).
-Once generated, these objects offers you a way to get the accessible tiles within a range, and paths to them, with almost no performance cost (ie: a strategy game where you want to check the tiles in range of your character)
+Once generated, this object offers you a way to get the accessible tiles within a range, and paths to them, with almost no performance cost (ie: a strategy game where you want to check the tiles in range of your character)

 To generate a **DirectionField** object, use the **GenerateDirectionField** method that needs the *grid* and the *target* tile from which to calculate the paths, as parameters.